 Now you have to adjust the position and size of the control on the form.
 Drag and drop the Search Keywords control at the end of the column after the Description control and click Save to save the changes to the project.

-To adjust the size of the control, you have to place an instance of the PXLayoutRule component right above the control.

-Select the Add Controls tab of Layout Editor and drag and drop an Empty Rule component to the position above the Search Keywords control in the tree, as the screenshot below shows.
+- 4. Adjust the size of the control.
+To do that you have to place an instance of the PXLayoutRule component right above the control and configure it as follows: - a.
+Select the Add Controls tab of Screen Editor and drag and drop an Empty Rule component to the position above the Search Keywords control in the tree, as the screenshot below shows.